Key Takeaways

 To fix this issue, make the “Guest” option the most prominent option on the account-selection step to ensure users can easily find it.

-2) 65% of Sites Have Overly Complex Password-Creation Requirements
+2) Avoid Overly Complex Password-Creation Requirements (65% Don’t)

-In particular, the password-reset email is a very weak link in the “forgot password” chain, as any issue with the password-reset process locks a user out of their account, at which point abandonments are very likely.
+In particular, the password-reset email is a very weak link in the “forgot password” chain, as any issue with the password-reset process locks a user out of their account, at which point abandonments are very likely (see guideline #677).

-Sites should impose the fewest number of password requirements allowable given the severe usability implications of too-strict password rules and subsequent abandonments from account owners as they try to reset their password.
+Given the severe usability implications of overly strict password rules and subsequent abandonments from account owners as they try to reset their passwords, sites should impose the fewest number of password requirements allowable .

-Indeed, if sites want to minimize account sign in and password-reset friction as much as possible, we recommend making the only password requirement to be a 6-8 characters minimum.
+Indeed, if sites want to minimize account sign in and password-reset friction as much as possible, we recommend making the only password requirement a 6-8 characters minimum.

-(Note: Lowering password requirements below what’s typically recommended for, e.g., a device password is generally possible for e-commerce sites because there are two essential security measures available, as discussed here.)
+(Note: Lowering password requirements below what’s typically recommended for, e.g., a device password is generally possible for ecommerce sites because there are additional essential security measures available, as discussed here.
+What’s more, passwordless security measures, such as 2FA and “magic links”, can facilitate login even more — and more securely.)

 Users have one main concern for delivery speed: “When will I receive my order?”

-However, this is a very business-centric way of conveying the information.
+However, this is a very business-centric way to convey this information.

 Displaying “Shipping Speed: 2 Business Days” forces users to research, calculate, and sometimes even guess when they will actually receive their order.

-This not only makes it less transparent when the order will be received, but it also introduces a lot of choice complexity into the checkout process during the user’s delivery selection.
+This not only makes it less transparent when the order will be received, but it also introduces a lot of choice complexity into the checkout process during the user’s delivery selection (see guideline #543).

 Instead, providing a delivery date, or a date range, allows users to immediately understand when they’ll receive their order (e.g., “Delivery on April 4th” or “Delivery April 4th–8th”).